MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 For more information about reports that are relevant for fixed assets, see [Built-in fixed assets reports](fa-reports.md).

 ## On-screen fixed assets analytics

-[!INCLUDE [prod_short](includes/prod_short.md)] has a number of pages that give you fixed assets overviews and tasks to do.
+[!INCLUDE [prod_short](includes/prod_short.md)] has several pages that give you fixed assets overviews and tasks to do.
 Here are some examples to get you started:

 - [Calculate depreciation, post depreciation, and analyze depreciation](fa-how-depreciate-amortize.md)
 - [Monitor maintenance costs](fa-how-maintain.md#to-monitor-maintenance-costs)